Analysis of his work

 Colour

-Yellow is made by mixing cadmium yellow with ochre.
+Yellow, by mixing cadmium with ochre;

-Blue is made by mixing cobalt blue with ultramarine blue.
+and blue, by mixing cobalt blue with ultramarine blue.

 Still life, 1934